Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/apply-interactions-bindings.md

 To remove an Interaction, select the minus (-) button next to it.
 To change the [order of Interactions](introduction-interactions.md#multiple-interactions-on-a-binding), select the up and down arrows.

-## Apply Interactions to Bindings via code
+## Apply Interactions to Bindings in code

 To add Interactions to Bindings that you created in code, you can use the following code sample as a template: